 How does buy now, pay later work?

-When you’re shopping online and get to the checkout page, you’ll typically see a box offering buy now, pay later if the retailer offers this financing option.
+BNPL services are most common with online retailers.
+When you’re shopping online and get to the checkout page, you’ll typically see a box offering buy now, pay later if the retailer has this financing option.
 The retailer may offer BNPL financing directly or through a third party, such as Affirm, Afterpay, or Klarna.

 If you opt for the BNPL payment option, you’ll be asked to fill out an application on the checkout page.
 You’ll need to provide certain information, like your address, date of birth, phone number, and the payment method you’ll use to pay each of the installments.